kaundaedith-lang/WEDE5020/README.md

 - Tabbed content interface for organizing information into clickable sections
 - Interactive tabbed content powered by JavaScript for smoother navigation between sections
 - FAQ section with accordion-style toggles for common questions
+- Confirmation modal added to the contact form for user-friendly message submission

 ## Styling Updates
 - Integrated a custom **color palette** featuring warm tones: yellow, orange, beige, and earthy brown